lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 ## Bridgerton Wishes
 ### Characters
 #### Characters We Like
-Lady Lovely
+1. Lady Lovely
-Lord Sexc
+2. Lord Sexc
-Lady Uninterested
+3. Lady Uninterested
-Maid Snake (shes complicated)
+4. Maid Snake (shes complicated)
 #### Characters we hate
-Lord Ass
+1. Lord Ass
-Baroness Ass
+2. Baroness Ass
-Baron Ass
+3. Baron Ass
-Maid Snake
+4. Maid Snake

 #### Others
-Baron and Baroness Sexc
+1. Baron and Baroness Sexc
-Cousin Sexc
+2. Cousin Sexc
-Uncle Sexc
+3. Uncle Sexc
-a gaggle of other people
+4. a gaggle of other people

 ### Story
 So, Lady Lovely and Lord Ass get into a huge fight, were Lord Ass accuses her of purposely trying to sabotage him.
 And she's mad because, "you fucker, you randomly forced me on a vacation in a country i dont know the language off with people I don't know.
 If anyone here is trying to pull shit its *you* ."
 And then the next day, she finds that the Asses all went on a two week boating trip with the Sexy, and left her here behind.
-Maid Snake was also left behin
+<br> Maid Snake was also left behind to keep an eye on here.